goenning/google-indexing-script/README.md

 > - You can run the script as many times as you want.
 It will only index the pages that are not already indexed.
 > - Sites with a large number of pages might take a while to index, be patient.

+## 🔀 Alternative

+If you prefer a hands-free, and less technical solution, you can use a SaaS platform like [TagParrot](https://tagparrot.com/?via=goenning).

 ## 📄 License

 MIT License